Auditing changes

 Set up field monitoring

 You can use the Monitor Field Change Setup assisted setup guide to specify the fields that you want to monitor based on filter criteria, such as the data sensitivity classification for the fields.
 For more information, see Classifying Data Sensitivity.
-The guide also lets you specify the person who will receive an email notification when a change occurs, and the email account that will send the notification email.
+The guide also lets you specify the person who receives an email notification when a change occurs, and the email account that sends the notification.
 Specify both the user to notify and the account from which to send the notification.
 After you finish the guide, you can manage settings for field monitoring on the Field Monitoring Setup page.

 Note